charanteja67/Java-Database-Management/README.md

-# JavaEmployeeManagementSystem using JDBC
+# JavaDatabaseManagement using JDBC

 ## Overview
-JavaEmployeeManagementSystem is a console-based application developed in Java that enables CRUD operations (Create, Read, Update, Delete) on an employee database.
+JavaDatabaseManagement is a console-based application developed in Java that enables CRUD operations (Create, Read, Update, Delete) on an employee database.
 The application utilizes JDBC (Java Database Connectivity) to interact with a MySQL database.

 ## Features
 - Add, retrieve, update, and delete employee records.